paxdotdev/pax/README.md

 Or values can be dynamic *expressions*, like:
 `transform={translate(200,y_counter) * rotate(self.rotation_counter)}` or `fill={Color::rgba(self.red_amount, self.green_amount, 0%, 100%)}`

-The mechanism behind this is in fact an entire language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.[3]
+The mechanism behind this is in fact an entire language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.[*]

 PAXEL expressions have _read-only_ access to the scope of their containing component.
 For example: `self.some_prop` describes "a copy of the data from the attached Rust struct member `self.some_prop`"